niallhosein/ColdThermometryReadout/README.md

 **NOTE: `LoadData()` must be called first before using this function.**

-*Alternatively, and for more flexibility, the svaed data can be loaded, and the raw data required can be obtained from the `LoadedDataDictionaryAveraged` and `LoadedDataDictionaryBinned` dictionaries.*
+*Alternatively, and for more flexibility, the saved data can be loaded, and the raw data required can be obtained from the `LoadedDataDictionaryAveraged` and `LoadedDataDictionaryBinned` dictionaries.*

 ## Usage
 ### Starting a Streaming Session